dmlc/gluon-nlp/docs/api/model.rst

 gluonnlp.model
 ==============

-Gluon NLP Toolkit supplies models for common NLP tasks with pre-trained weights.
+GluonNLP Toolkit supplies models for common NLP tasks with pre-trained weights.
 By default, all requested pre-trained weights are downloaded from public repo and stored in ~/.mxnet/models/.

 .. currentmodule:: gluonnlp.model